 Superpositions Gallery Exhibition Opening

-A joint exhibition from Katy Barkan and Gabriel Fries-Briggs around the theme of "superposition" opening on Monday, October 28 at 6 PM in the Perloff Hall Gallery.
+A joint exhibition from Katy Barkan and Gabriel Fries-Briggs around the theme of "superposition" on display in the Perloff Hall Gallery.

 Don't miss the Gallery Talk with Katy Barkan, Gabriel Fries-Briggs and UCLA AUD Acting Assistant Professor, Cristobal Amunategui at 6:30 PM.